-To help grasping the methodology & complex development of HIGH5 model, we have simplified this lustrum-long process into 3 main steps.
+To help grasp the methodology & complex development of the HIGH5 model, we have simplified this long process into 3 main steps.

-The first step of the methodology focused on the fundamental research of the strengths-based approach and the positive psychology at large.
-The goal was to identify both established and emerging perspectives in the field and to consolidate, what we call, the universal human strengths.
-As discussed above, despite the abstract nature of such universal concepts, this step ensured the conceptual validity of any future assessment we intended to build back then.
-Our initial research made sure that, regardless of any real-life data we would receive afterwards, its interpretation would be grounded on the well-studied concepts underlying human psychology.
+The first step of the methodology focused on the fundamental research of the strengths-based approach and positive psychology at large.
+The goal was to identify both established and emerging perspectives in the field and to consolidate what we call the universal human strengths.
+As discussed above, despite the abstract nature of such universal concepts, this step ensured the conceptual validity of any future assessment we intended to build.
+Our initial research made sure that, regardless of any real-life data we would receive afterwards, its interpretation would be grounded in the well-studied concepts underlying human psychology.

 Therefore, it is important for us to clarify what your HIGH5 strengths results mean:

 HIGH5 strengths are recurring patterns of thoughts, decisions, actions, and feelings that satisfy 5 major criteria:

 1. You feel natural using and developing your strength;

 2. You get positive energy when using your strength;